timrspratt/aero-docker/README.md

 ## Prerequisites

-This setup assumes you are running Docker on a computer.
+This setup assumes you are running Docker on a computer (the host machine).
 [Download & Install Docker Desktop](https://www.docker.com/products/docker-desktop).

 This configuration has been tested on Mac & Linux.
 Windows is supported through the use of Docker on WSL.